 Why was this 13-year-old was shot eleven times?
 More likely than not, officers didn’t know what they were looking at and felt threatened because of their ignorance.
 Stimming can seem scary.
 Especially if you hear lots of sounds and noises and don’t know these are simply a very important way some people need to regulate their senses.
 I hope you can understand why parents like me, who are also parents of Linden, would want people in positions of power to genuinely understand the autism spectrum.

 It’s the same reason Elijah McClain, a young black man who “looked sketchy” (that is an actual quote from an officer involved), was ultimately was killed through events orchestrated by law enforcement.
 It happened because of Elijah’s unusual appearance.

 If we just accept that getting riddled with bullets is simply a part of life, we are doomed.
 It’s not normal, so don’t act like it.
 You can be outraged that this happened and still want to work with police so that this never happens again.
 And by the way, this doesn’t just happen with police.
 Abuse by parents, caretakers, educators, random people also happen daily.

 Stimming can look like rocking back and forth, flapping hands, making noises.
 My son often stims by galloping back and forth and making grunting or squealing noises.
 The purpose of stimming is to work through a sensory or stimulating experience.
-That’s what my book The Case of Sensational Stims is about.
-You can pre-order it here until May 1, 2021.
+That’s what my book The Case of Sensational Stimsis about.
+It is now available on Amazon.